GeorgeClaudiOfficiel/Hotel_Management_System/README.md

-# This is a team project by

-    1. George Claudio Maigua - <georgeclaudiofficiel@gmail.com>
-    2. Caleb Baraka - <calebbaraka79@gmail.com>
-    3. Virginia Irungu - <virginiairungu14@gmail.com>
-    4. Bikeyo Lello - <lellobikeyo@gmail.com>
-    5. Wycklife Omondi - <omondiwicky2003@gmail.com>
-    6. Clara Sulo - <suloclara3@gmail.com>
+# Hotel-Management-System

+This is a web app for managing hotel that will allow users to book a room, make payments and cancel their orders.
+The app will also allow the hotel staff to manage the rooms, update the availability, and view the booked rooms

-## OBJECTIVE
+## Stack

-Creating an enhanced hotel system that is able to register guests, book them hotel rooms and manage all their invoicing.

-### Classes to be created

-    1. Room
-    2. Guest
-    3. Booking
-    4. Hotel
+- Frontend: HTML, CSS and JS
+- Backend: Python(Flask)
+- Database: PostgSQL

 ### Features

     1. Add, update and remove rooms
     2. Register and manage guest information
     3. Create, update and cancel bookings
     4. Generate invoices for booking

+## Contribution

+This project is open for contribution if you wish to contribute follow the steps below